wenblack/rocketMovies-react/README.md

 ## 👨🏻‍💻 About the project

-- <p style="color: red;">Layout of App to save and manage your links with notes
+- <p style="color: red;">Layout of App to save and manage your Movies
   </p>

 ## 🚀 Technologies